This blog may contain affiliate links. Read our disclosure policy for more info.

 In winter, the gradual climb is much safer, and I recommend going up and back down this way, especially if you don’t have ice cleats.
 Although possible without them, they help a lot!
 In the summer, you can hike either way, depending on your fitness level.

-Once there, you can stare down at Peyto Lake and the surrounding mountains.
+Once there, you can stare down at Peyto Lake and the beautiful mountains surrounding it.
 You’re basically visiting an epic viewpoint above the valley without even needing to hike!

 If you’re visiting Lake Louise in the winter, you need to check out the ice castles.
-The large ice castles sit on the shoreline of the lake and are completely free for visitors to enjoy.
+The large ice castles sit on the shoreline of the lake all winter and are completely free for you to come and enjoy.

 However, many people don’t realize that the Larch Valley Trail is also a spectacular trail in the summer months.
 In fact, wildflowers blossom in the valley during this time, and to some, it’s their favorite time to hike the trail.